hectormartinez/hectormartinez.github.io/index.md

 1. Romeo L, Martínez Alonso H, Bel N. _Class-based Word Sense Induction for dot-type nominals_.
 The 6th International Conference on Generative Approaches to the Lexicon, 2013.
 1. Martínez Alonso H, Bel N and Pedersen BS. _Annotation of regular polysemy and underspecification_.
 ACL 2013.
 1. Padró M, Ballesteros M, Martínez Alonso H and Bohnet B. _Finding dependency parsing limits over a large Spanish corpus._ IJCNLP 2013.
-1. Elming J, Johannsen A, Klerke S, Lapponi E, Martínez Alonso, H, Søgaard, A. _Down-stream effects of tree-to-dependency conversions._  NAACL-HLT 2013.
+1. Elming J, Johannsen A, Klerke S, Lapponi E, Martínez Alonso, H and Søgaard, A. _Down-stream effects of tree-to-dependency conversions._  NAACL-HLT 2013.
-1. Martínez Alonso H, Bel N, Pedersen BS. _A voting scheme to detect semantic underspecification_, LREC 2012
+1. Martínez Alonso H, Bel N and Pedersen BS. _A voting scheme to detect semantic underspecification_, LREC 2012
-1. Johannsen A, Martínez Alonso H, Klerke S, Søgaard A. _EMNLP@CPH: Is frequency all there is to simplicity?_.
+1. Johannsen A, Martínez Alonso H, Klerke S and Søgaard A. _EMNLP@CPH: Is frequency all there is to simplicity?_.
 Task 1 on SemEval2012.
-1. Martínez Alonso H, Bel N, Pedersen BS, _Identification of sense selection in regular polysemy using shallow features_.
+1. Martínez Alonso H, Bel N and Pedersen BS, _Identification of sense selection in regular polysemy using shallow features_.
 NODALIDA 2011.
-1. Johannsen A, Martínez Alonso H, Rishøj C, Søgaard A. _Shared task system description: frustratingly hard compositionality prediction_.
+1. Johannsen A, Martínez Alonso H, Rishøj C and Søgaard A. _Shared task system description: frustratingly hard compositionality prediction_.
 DiSCo 2011, Workshop on Distributional Semantics and Compositionality (\textit{Best System}) .
-1. Martínez Alonso H, Vivaldi J, Villegas M. _Text handling as a Web Service for the IULA processing pipeline_.
+1. Martínez Alonso H, Vivaldi J and Villegas M. _Text handling as a Web Service for the IULA processing pipeline_.
 Web Services and Processing Pipelines in HLT (LREC 2010).
-1. Martínez Alonso H, Villegas M, Bel N, Bel S, Alemany F. _Lexicography in the grid environment_, eLEX 2009.
+1. Martínez Alonso H, Villegas M, Bel N, Bel S and Alemany F. _Lexicography in the grid environment_, eLEX 2009.